-Sundance is peak indie; where filmmakers go to be depressed in peace.
-It’s why a moviegoer mocked the dramatic tone to the plot of Cory Finley’s barbarous directorial debut; this kind of angst is nothing new to the film nerd.
+Sundance is peak indie, where filmmakers go to be depressed in peace.
+It’s why a moviegoer mocked the dramatic tone to the plot of Cory Finley’s barbarous directorial debut; angst is nothing new to the film nerd.
 A statement on mental health, friendship, femininity, and something to do with horses, Thoroughbreds thoroughly entertains for its brief 90 minute runtime.

 Lily visits Amanda, her best friend she had grown apart from since middle school, in an effort to help her disturbed friend.
 Amanda’s father is absent from the film, suggesting he’s absent from her life; her mother seems very unsure of how to help.
 Desperate to improve her daughter’s well-being, she turns to Lily; paying her a hefty sum.
 Lily, of course, comes from a wealthy household headed by the film’s antagonist, Mark, and her own apprehensive mother.
 Her father is absent from the film because he passed away beforehand, leaving her subjected to years of Mark’s cruelty.